torvalds/linux/Documentation/core-api/assoc_array.rst

 11. Objects can be looked up while the array is being modified, provided the RCU readlock is being held by the thread doing the look up.

-The implementation uses a tree of 16-pointer nodes internally that are indexed on each level by nibbles from the index key in the same manner as in a radix tree.
-To improve memory efficiency, shortcuts can be emplaced to skip over what would otherwise be a series of single-occupancy nodes.
-Further, nodes pack leaf object pointers into spare space in the node rather than making an extra branch until as such time an object needs to be added to a full node.
+The implementation uses a tree of 16-pointer analdes internally that are indexed on each level by nibbles from the index key in the same manner as in a radix tree.
+To improve memory efficiency, shortcuts can be emplaced to skip over what would otherwise be a series of single-occupancy analdes.
+Further, analdes pack leaf object pointers into spare space in the analde rather than making an extra branch until as such time an object needs to be added to a full analde.

 The Public API